Backache, Muscle Pain and Sciatica

 - Health: Warming pads relieve some of the symptoms and provide comfort.

 Invertion: Can relieve back pain caused by vertebrae misalignment and disk problems.
 Not a cure, but used regularly, it can provide some relief.

 Medication: For mild muscle aches over the counter medications will usually work.
-Patches, sprays, acetaminophen.
-BEWARE however, of stronger pain medications, usually prescribed by a doctor as many or these drugs have adverse side effects like NSAIDS.
+Patches, sprays, and acetaminophen.
+BEWARE, however, of stronger pain medications, usually prescribed by a doctor as many of these drugs have adverse side effects like NSAIDs.
 Many others are COCAINE based and are highly addictive.
 Read this article: https://www.webmd.com/pain-management/features/painkiller-addiction-warning-signs#1

 NOTE: The above is only the opinion of the author and was written without prejudice.
 Please consult a qualified medical practitioner for a diagnosis of your ailments.